 There are three criteria that you must meet to start a business as a personal trainer.
 While they are simple to list, the reality is that each one is made up of some very important components.
 The 3 criteria are listed here, and the individual components are detailed below:

-- Knowledge: Having the proper knowledge involves a good fitness background.
-You must them prove that knowledge with certification.
+- Knowledge: having proper knowledge involves a good fitness background.
+You must then prove that knowledge with certification.